kilpkonn/msc-thesis/main.typ

 === Term search in Idris2
-Idris2 is a dependently typed programming language that has term search built into it's compiler.
+Idris2 @idris2-design-and-implementation is a dependently typed programming language that has term search built into it's compiler.
 Internally the compiler makes use of a small language they call TT.
-In @idris2-design-and-implementation they say that TT is a dependently-typed λ -calculus with inductive families and pattern matching definitions.
+TT is a dependently-typed λ -calculus with inductive families and pattern matching definitions.
 The language is kept as small as reasonably possible to make working with it easier.

 As the term search algorithm also works on TT we'll take a closer look at it.
 More precise we'll look at they call $"TT"_"dev"$ that is TT, but extended with hole and guess bindings.
 The guess binding is similar to a let binding, but without any reduction rules for guess bindings.
-In @idris2-design-and-implementation they note that using binders to represent holes is useful in a dependently-typed setting since one value may determine another.
+Using binders to represent holes is useful in a dependently-typed setting since one value may determine another.
 Attaching a guess (generated term) to a binder ensures that instantiating one such variable also instantiates all of its dependencies

 $"TT"_"dev"$ consists of terms, bindings and constants as shown in @idris-tt-syntax.
-#todo("reference idris paper for the figure")
 #figure(
 sourcecode(numbering: none)[```
 Terms, t ::= c (constant)